agillgilla/cs162-group/reports/project3.md

 ### Review:

-Emma: I was unfamiliar with writing test cases so I had to go through the provided test cases and learned which functions could be used in the test.
-Especially for this case, I had to implement new syscalls by editing few syscall files in pitos, because functions that are in the user program cannot be called.
+Emma: I was unfamiliar with writing test cases, so I had to go through the provided test cases and learned which functions could be used in the test.
+Especially for this case, I had to implement new syscalls by editing few syscall files in pintos, because functions that are in the user program cannot be called.
 Besides writing a test file, I learned a lot from editing files from different directories to understand how syscalls and tests run.

 ## Code Quality